MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

    (1 row)
    ```

-**TIP**: if you're using Cloud Shell, you can upload the CSV file to the file system running `psql` using the *Upload file* button in the shell toolbar.
-This uploads the file to the home directory.
-If you didn't change the directory of the shell, then `listings-reduced.csv` will not need a path qualifier.
+**Suggestion**: If you're running psql from the Cloud Shell, you can upload the CSV file to the file system of that shell, by using the *Upload file* button in the shell toolbar.
+The file is uploaded to the home directory.
+If you didn't change the context directory of the shell, since you started the shell, you should still be positioned in the home directory and, therefore, referring to the upload copy of `listings-reduced.csv` doesn't need a path qualifier.

 ![Cloud Shell toolbar highlighting the upload button](media/12-uploadfile.png)

-To reset your sample data, you may execute `DROP TABLE listings` and restart this process.
+To reset your sample data, you can execute `DROP TABLE listings`, and repeat all steps from [Load the sample data](#load-the-sample-data).

-Read more about the `\copy` command [here](https://www.postgresql.org/docs/current/sql-copy.html), noting the difference between `copy` (server side) and `\copy` (client side).
+To learn more about the `\copy` command used in the previous step, refer to [psql's copy meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMANDS-COPY).
+To learn about the differences between psql's meta-command `\copy` (client side) and `copy` (server side) command, refer to [COPY command](https://www.postgresql.org/docs/current/sql-copy.html#NOTES).

 ## Create and store embedding vectors